 The permit will allow boaters to anchor a maximum of 14 full or partial days of 30 days during high season (April 1 to September 30) and 21 days of 40 days in low season (October 1 to March 31).

-No anchoring is allowed within the navigable channel in False Creek.
+No anchoring is allowed within the navigable channel in False Creek including all areas marked by buoys.
+As of summer 2023, the navigable channel is marked by 20 green and red buoys from the Granville Bridge east to Science World.
 In addition, anchored boats must not impede access or egress from any of the ferry docks or marinas in False Creek.

-If your boat does not comply with the rules, it will be removed at your expense.
+If your boat is left along the shoreline or does not comply with the rules, it will be removed at your expense.